iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/markup-tool.md

 ![](../../../.gitbook/assets/markup\_placement.jpg)

-The placed markup will be added to the [hierarchy](../user-interface/the-machine-list.md) and can be used as any other object.
+The placed markup will be added to the [hierarchy](../user-interface/the-machine-list.md) and can be used like any other object.
 It can be [renamed and grouped in folders](../the-tree-view/renaming-objects-and-folders.md), [set in/visible](../the-tree-view/visibility-of-objects-and-folders.md), set to be [un/locked](../the-tree-view/locked-objects-and-folders.md) and [recolored](../machines/highlighting-objects.md).

 ## Editing a Markup:

-After placing a markup, the [properties panel](../user-interface/the-info-panel.md) will show the default options to [move an object](../machines/move-objects#moving-objects-via-the-info-panel.md) and most foremost a section to edit the selected markup.
+After placing a markup, the [properties panel](../user-interface/the-info-panel.md) will show the default options to [move an object](../machines/move-objects.md#moving-objects-via-the-info-panel) and foremost a section to edit the selected markup.

 ![](../../../.gitbook/assets/markup\_properties.jpg)